 Certain assets of the Company are carried at fair value under U.S. GAAP.
 Fair value is defined as the exchange price that would be received for an asset or an exit price that would be paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
+Valuation techniques used to measure fair value must maximize the use of observable inputs.
 Financial assets and liabilities carried at fair value are to be classified and disclosed in one of the following three levels of the fair value hierarchy, of which the first two are considered observable and the last is considered unobservable: